Luxary-92/luxary-92.github.io/docs/README.md

 <a  href="https://revistas.ucm.es/index.php/HICS/article/view/45178">El proceso productivo del videojuego: fases de producción/Ana Mª Manrubia Pereira

 <a  href="https://starloopstudios.com/what-are-the-production-and-creation-phases-of-a-video-game/">What are the Production and Creation Phases of a Video Game?

+<a  href="https://www.netsuite.com/portal/resource/articles/inventory-management/production-planning.shtml#:~:text=Production%20planning%20describes%20in%20detail,in%20production%20and%20their%20dependencies.">What Is Production Planning & Why Is It Important?